tayyibGbondo/QR-Code-Component/README.md

 ### Continued development

-Looking forward for more challenged that get my brain cracked.
+Looking forward for more challenging project that get my brain cracked.

 ## Author